Individual Variation In Health During Infection

 Infection is one of the largest sources of mortality worldwide.
 This problem remains hard to solve in part because hosts vary substantially in their individual responses to infection, with important, but largely unpredictable consequences for disease spread and evolution.
-Research in the Vale lab addresses the causes and consequences of individual variation in health during infection.
+Research in our group addresses the causes and consequences of individual variation in health during infection.

 Genetic variation in resistance and tolerance to infection

 Resistance mechanisms that reduce pathogen burdens have been widely investigated, but it is becoming increasingly clear that other ways of improving host health, such as controlling damage during infection, also play an important role in host defence.
 We're currently using the Drosophila Genetic Reference Panel (DGPR) to explore how genetic variation for tolerance to viral infection may affect viral transmission and evolution.